Everyday Pain Relief: Ulcers

 Heat with a hot towel or heating pad can be helpful for treating chronic overuse injuries.
 (However, you shouldn't use heat on recent injuries.)

-Physical activity can help reduce some kinds of discomfort, such as arthritis pain.
+can help reduce some kinds of discomfort, such as arthritis pain.

 Relaxation with techniques such as yoga or meditation -- may reduce pain.
 Biofeedback may help as well.
 These approaches are best for pain that's amplified by stress, such as tension headaches.

 Nontraditional techniques with low risks -- such as acupuncture -- benefit some people.